 Credit card issuers see their approval process as proprietary information, so there are no hard and fast rules that let you know whether you’ll be approved or not.
-Your best bet is making sure your credit score is in good shape and being honest on your application.
+Your best bet is to make sure your credit score is in good shape and honest on your application.

 How long does it take to receive your card?

 So, that’s how long it takes to get approved for a credit card, but when will you actually receive yours?
 Once again, this depends on the credit card you applied for and some factors beyond your control, like potential delays with the mail.

 The following chart goes over the average time it takes to receive a credit card from major issuers.

 |Issuer||New Card||Replacement Card||Card Services|

 |Bank of America||Within 10 business days||7–10 business days||1-800-732-9194|